What is functional incontinence?

 - To use sanitary towels or liners: Although they do not improve the problem, they can provide temporary help for people who can not control incontinence with the previous methods.
 They should only be used in extreme cases.

-More information on types of incontinence and their natural treatment in the listing above.
+More information on types of incontinence and their natural treatment.

 Related information: Vitamins, minerals and other supplements for incontinence